sdelquin/sendhereplz/README.md

 - First item is crossed out because Amazon does not ship it to your location.
 - Second item is kept as usual because it is fully eligible (in terms of shipment).
 - Third item has a new badge below to indicate that it is only available from other sellers.

+## Feedback

+If you want to give us any feedback you are very welcome [to add a new issue](https://github.com/sdelquin/sendhereplz/issues).

 ## Former